-Voice monitoring allows you to hear the way you'll sound on the air with your selected mic gain, compression, and TX EQ settings (as well as the effect of the "TX Audio LF Cutoff, SSB" menu entry).
-You can optionally remove all DSP speech processing delays and other effects from voice monitor audio by settling MENU:TX Monitor Method, Voice to Fast.
+Voice monitoring allows you to hear the way you'll sound on the air with your selected mic gain, compression, and TX EQ settings.
 To set up voice monitoring:

 - Hold [TEST] to put the K4 in TX TEST mode, so you won't be transmitting.
-The TX icon will change to TX Test. - Set {XMTR} <MIC> high enough to hear your voice (typically 10-20). - Press your mic's PTT switch or tap [XMIT]. - Hold the {XMTR} knob to enable [MON] adjustment.
+The TX icon will change to TX Test. - Set {XMTR} <MIC> high enough to hear your voice (typically 10-20).

+- Press your mic's PTT switch or tap [XMIT]. - Hold the {XMTR} knob to enable [MON] adjustment.
 While speaking into the mic, set the desired level.
 Tap {XMTR} again to exit the [MON] function. - To set the LINE OUT voice monitor level, use MENU:TX Monitor Line Out. - Exit transmit (release PTT, or tap XMIT again).